 And in the end we need to create user and password for the user, along with root password.

-When you reboot your computer following successful install, AntiX will boot from your HDD.
-By default, AntiX will boot into IceWM desktop.
+When you reboot your computer following a successful install, antiX will boot from your HDD.
+By default, antiX will boot into IceWM desktop.
 However, if you downloaded the full ISO image, it is loaded with other desktop environment options.
-You can use those with right click drop-down menu like this for example:
+You can use those with right-click drop-down menu like this for example:

 Here I change to Fluxbox.
 Every DE has its own ups and downs.
 Some are more featureful, but will spend you more RAM while other are more minimalist but also light on features.
 Which one you will chose depends on personal preference and specs of your computer.

 Whichever desktop Environment you chose, chances are that biggest resource hog on your vantage computer will be Firefox browser.
 So lets see what we can do about that.

 sudo apt install chromium chromium-l10n chromium-inspector

 Command above installs you the Chromium browser.
 You can start it by finding it in drop-down menu like this